ninglixu/Awesome-PointCloudRegistration/README.md

 -AA-ICP: Iterative closest point with Anderson acceleration.ICRA, 2018.
 -Sparse iterative closest point.
 CGF 2013
 -Point set registration: Coherent point drift.
 TPAMI 2010
--The normal distributions transform: A new approach to laser scan matching.
+-A scale stretch method based on ICP for 3D data registration.
+2009 -The normal distributions transform: A new approach to laser scan matching.
 IROS 2003
 -Efficient variants of the ICP algorithm.
 IC3DIM 2001
 -Object modelling by registration of multiple range images.
 IVC 1992